-Places, Events, People and local History, illustrated with text, photographs,ephemera, etc. by the site owner.
-Any photographs or items supplied by others will be given due credit.
-Text and/or images by the author or other contributors are STRICTLY COPYRIGHT, and may not be reproduced without permission on other sites or publications.
-It is highly ILLEGAL to do so!
-FACEBOOK CONTRIBUTORS, TAKE HEED, IMMEDIATELY, OR FACE THE CONSEQUENCES!
-NO FURTHER WARNINGS WILL BE ISSUED.
+Local places, events and people, also external images since Jan.
+2020, illustrated with text, photographs, etc. by site owner.
+Photographs or items supplied by others will be given credit.
+Text and/or images by the author or other contributors are COPYRIGHT, and may not be reproduced without permission on Internet, or printed publications of any kind.

 Friday, January 1, 2016